 Being involved in any car accident can be a frustrating experience, but you have even more worries if you're injured in a hit-and-run collision.
-You can't file a claim with the insurance company of the driver at fault unless you identify him.
+You can only file a claim with the insurance company of the driver at fault if you identify him.

 However, don't give up hope on obtaining the compensation you're entitled to for your injuries.
-Working with a San Diego auto accident attorney who has an extensive understanding of these cases increases your chances of justice—and your ability to get a rightful settlement.
+Working with a San Diego auto accident attorney with an extensive understanding of these cases increases your chances of justice—and your ability to get a rightful settlement.
 Let me take you through the process.

 What Defines a Hit and Run Accident in California?

 All drivers in our state are required to stay at the scene of any car accident they're involved in, and it's considered a hit-and-run accident not to do so.
-This duty extends to even the most minor incidents, such as a slight tap in a rear-end collision or hitting a stationary car in a parking lot.
-Motorists must exchange information, wait until the police arrive at the scene, and provide reasonable assistance to others who need medical attention, such as calling for an ambulance.
-The only exception is that a person is permitted to leave the scene for immediate medical care.
+This duty extends to even minor incidents, such as a slight tap in a rear-end collision or hitting a stationary car in a parking lot.
+Motorists must exchange information, wait until the police arrive, and provide reasonable assistance to others who need medical attention, such as calling for an ambulance.
+The only exception is that a person can leave the scene for immediate medical care.

-It's a misdemeanor offense to engage in a hit-and-run where there are no injuries, and a felony to flee an accident where someone was injured or killed.
-If convicted, the driver could face a jail or prison sentence and a fine.
+It's a misdemeanor offense to engage in a hit-and-run where there are no injuries and a felony to flee an accident where someone was injured or killed.
+The driver could face a jail or prison sentence and a fine if convicted.

 Why Motorists Flee the Scene of a Crash

-It may seem unimaginable that someone would cause a collision, especially one where other people are injured, and not stop.
+It may seem unimaginable that someone would cause a collision, especially when others are injured, and not stop.
 However, some drivers do this because they believe they've done something wrong and are afraid of getting caught.
 Common reasons that individuals commit hit-and-runs include:

 Steps You Should Take After a Hit-and-Run Accident